Manipulating Feature Visualizations with Gradient Slingshots: Acknowledgements

 \section{Acknowledgements}

-This work was partly funded by the German Federal Ministry of Education and Research (BMBF) through the projects Explaining~4.0 (01IS200551) and AIGENCY (16KIS2014).
-Furthermore, the authors acknowledge funding by the German Research Foundation (DFG) under Germany’s Excellence Strategy EXC 2092 CASA (390781972).
+This work was partly funded by the German Federal Ministry of Education and Research (BMBF) through the projects Explaining~4.0 (01IS200551), REFRAME (ref.
+01IS24073B), and AIGENCY (16KIS2014).
+Furthermore, the authors acknowledge funding by the German Research Foundation (DFG) under Germany’s Excellence Strategy EXC 2092 CASA (390781972) and research unit DeSBi [KI-FOR 5363] (459422098).
 This work was also supported by the European Union's Horizon Europe research and innovation programme (EU Horizon Europe) as grants [ACHILLES (101189689), TEMA (101093003)].
+KRM was partly supported by the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (No. RS-2019-II190079, Artificial Intelligence Graduate School Program, Korea University) and grant funded by the Korea government (MSIT) (No. RS-2024-00457882, AI Research Hub Project).